Museum of Appalachia: Background

-Recently, the museum was featured in "American Pickers" and "Antiques Roadshow."

-In May 2003, the museum was converted from private ownership to a non-profit foundation operating under the direction of a board of directors.
-The museum attracts about 100,000 visitors annually.
-It currently maintains over 250,000 artifacts.

 Displays

 Open-air and log building displays

 Along with cabins and barns, the museum displays most types of buildings that would be found on a typical pioneer Appalachian farm, including smokehouses, corn cribs, animal pens, mills, an underground dairy and cellar, and a loom house.
 Blacksmith shops, a working saw mill, a rural schoolhouse, a log church, a broom and rope shop, and a leather shop— all fully equipped with contemporary materials— are also on display and are occasionally used for demonstrations.
-One cabin, the McClung house, displays early 20th-century items from around the region.
-Others, such as the Parkey blacksmith shop (built by an African-American farmer from Hancock County) and the Hagood leather and saddle shop, display items that belonged to the building's original owner.
-Various artifacts are scattered along the path, including a salt kettle from a salt works in Saltville, Virginia destroyed during the U.S. Civil War and a cedar trunk from Friendsville used to attract wild honey bees.

 Display Barn

 The museum's two-story Display Barn houses one of the nation's largest collections of pioneer frontier relics.
 Along with thousands of relics, the barn contains a fully stocked general store setting and a rural post office from Arthur, Tennessee (near Harrogate).
 Tools on display include an axe that may have been used at colonial Fort Loudoun, the shoeing box fished out of the Clinch in the wake of the Big Barren Creek Flood, and thousands of other tools related to all aspects of rural life in pioneer and early-20th century Appalachia.
 The collection includes photographs and short descriptions that detail each item's original owner and usage.